István Ispánovics: Parliamentarian (1997–2007) and Mayor of Subotica (2001–03)

+G17 Plus representative (2003–07)

 Ispánovics left the VMSZ later in 2003 and joined G17 Plus.
 He appeared in the sixty-first position on the latter party's (mostly alphabetical) list in the 2003 parliamentary election and received a mandate for a third term after the list won thirty-four seats.
 G17 Plus joined a coalition government led by the Democratic Party of Serbia (DSS) after the election, and Ispánovics again served as a government supporter.
 He remained a member of the judiciary committee and also served on the committee on petitions and proposals.

 Serbia's local election laws were reformed after 2000, such that all city and municipal elections in the country took place under proportional representation.
 Ispánovics appeared in the fourth position on G17 Plus's electoral list in Subotica for the 2004 local elections.
-Although the list won four seats in the division, he did not take a mandate.
+Although the list won four seats in the city, he did not take a mandate.
 He also sought re-election to the provincial assembly in Subotica's fourth division in the concurrent 2004 provincial election and was defeated.

 He was not a candidate in the 2007 Serbian parliamentary election, and his political career ended in that year.